sermons/impact/slides/slides.md

 ## 1 Thessalonians 1:2-10

 >>>
-## 1. Believers' Example (ch1)
-### Background
-+ Thess: capital of Macedon province, wealthy port on Aegean, 2 major trade routes: Rome-Byz and Danube-Aegean, large Jewish pop
++ Thessalonika: capital of Macedon province
+  + wealthy port on Aegean, ix 2 major trade routes
 + Ac17: Paul only there 3wks: Philippi - Thess - Berea
 + Though **Jews** of Thess stronger oppos than in Berea, but
   + **Believers** in Thess (mostly Gentile) became example to all Mac+Ach